wmde/wikibase-release-pipeline/docs/topics/upgrading.md

 ### 1.3 Mount your LocalSettings.php file in the container

 If you aren't already mounting your LocalSettings.php file at `/var/www/html/LocalSettings.php`, the Docker [entrypoint](../../Docker/build/Wikibase/entrypoint.sh) script will assume that your instance is a fresh install.
-In that case it wil create one for you and try to run the install scripts.
+In this case it will create one for you and try to run the install scripts.

 To prevent this from happening during your upgrade, you must mount your LocalSettings file before using the new image.
 In your docker-compose.yml, make sure you see a line like the following pointing to your copy of the `LocalSettings.php` file.